commonprefix/interchain-token-service/contracts/hedera/README.md

 ### Hedera-related Notes

 - Hedera contract and token "rent" and "expiry" are disabled on Hedera and not supported in this implementation.
 - Unlike a regular ERC20 token, the [maximum supply for an HTS token is 2^63](https://docs.hedera.com/hedera/sdks-and-apis/sdks/token-service/define-a-token#token-properties).
-There's planned support for decimal translation in ITS.
 - HTS tokens with the following keys are not supported by ITS: `kycKey`, `wipeKey`, `freezeKey`, `pauseKey`. `adminKey` can update existing keys, but cannot add new keys if they were not set during the creation of the token ([see here](https://docs.hedera.com/hedera/sdks-and-apis/sdks/token-service/update-a-token)).
 - `HTS.sol` library is a subset of the Hedera provided system library [HederaTokenService](https://github.com/hashgraph/hedera-smart-contracts/blob/bc3a549c0ca062c51b0045fd1916fdaa0558a360/contracts/system-contracts/hedera-token-service/HederaTokenService.sol).
 Functions are modified to revert instead of returning response codes.
 - Currently new tokens created via HTS EVM system contract can have **only one** Supply Key (Minter).